-6 ACTION PLAN
+5 ACTION PLAN

-6.1 Observations on the College's Regularity Framework and Overall Control Environment
+5.1 Observations on the College's Regularity Framework and Overall Control Environment

-Subject Grade 1 We would recommend that discussions with those who run the LGPS scheme continue with a view to reaching a situation where a reasonable estimate of assets and liabilities can be produced and incorporated into the accounts.
-2
+Subject Grade

-We have used the following grading system to indicate the significance of the matters we have raised and the priority that we believe should be given to our recommendations:
+1 We recommend that discussions are held with those who run the LGPS scheme continue with a view to reaching a situation where the College is satisfied that a reasonable estimate of assets and liabilities can be produced and incorporated into the accounts.
+1

-We have used the following grading system to indicate the significance of the matters we have raised and the priority that we believe should be given to our recommendations:
+2 Late invoicing 3

-- Grade 1: We believe these observations are particularly significant and that management should take prompt action. - Grade 2: These observations are significant but of a less urgent nature than Grade 1 observations.
+- We have used the following grading system to indicate the significance of the matters we have raised and the priority that we believe should be given to our recommendations: - We have used the following grading system to indicate the significance of the matters we have raised and the priority that we believe should be given to our recommendations: - Grade 1: We believe these observations are particularly significant and that management should take prompt action. - Grade 2: These observations are significant but of a less urgent nature than Grade 1 observations.
 We believe that action needs to be taken within the agreed timescale. - Grade 3: Observations that merit attention but are less significant than Grade 1 and 2 observations.